 Ministerial Priorities for Training and Workforce Development 2016

-Ministerial Priorities out short-term and mid-term objectives and actions related to Tasmania’s skills development.
+Ministerial Priorities are our short-term and mid-term objectives and actions related to Tasmania’s skills development.
 They are guided by the strong directions set out in the Tasmanian Government’s strategy for publicly funded training and workforce development Investing in Skills for Growth, released in November 2014.

 This policy sets out Government’s aspirations for the Tasmanian training and workforce development system.